TranshumanistAJ/Transhumanism/README.md

 4:https://validator.w3.org/nu/?doc=https://transhumanistaj.github.io/Transhumanism/articles.html
 ![Screenshot_for_articles.hmtl](assets/images/articles_html_validator_screenshot.jpeg)

+## **Responsive Testing**
+- Tested on iPhone 12, Samsung Galaxy S10, and iPad Mini.
+- Used Chrome DevTools to simulate different screen sizes (mobile, tablet, desktop).
+- Verified that elements adjusted correctly (text resizing, images scaling, layouts changing).

+## **Manual Testing**
+- I made sure to check the functionality by hand as follows:

+1: Clicked all links to ensure they navigate correctly.

+ 2: Filled out and submitted forms to check for proper handling and validation.

+ 3: Tested site on multiple browsers (Chrome, Firefox, Edge) to ensure consistent behavior.

 ### Navigation
 - *Home*: The index.html file serves as the homepage.
 It includes a navigation bar with links to the Home page, Articles page, and Sign Up page.
 Under the welcome section, In the middle of the page, we have a quote by Ray Kurzweil to demonstrate that we have to life a life worth remembering. right below it we have